 Make the Broccoli Mash

-Drain in colander and return to pot.
-Drain as much water from broccoli as you can.
+Thoroughly drain broccoli in a colander and return to pot.
+Drain as much water as possible.

 Cook the Pork Chops

-Remove from burner, remove chops to a plate, and let rest 5 minutes.
+Remove from burner, remove chops to a plate, and rest at least 3 minutes.

 Plate dish as pictured on front of card, placing maple butter on pork chop.
 Bon appétit!